Thanksgiving up Northwest

 Coming back was danger.
 We had to drive at night and through the snow.
 Thank God that Mark is as good as a driver as his late father – Norman – was.

-Leavenworth is a city in Chelan County, Washington, United States.
+Leavenworth is a city in Chelan County, Washington state.
 It is part of the Wenatchee−East Wenatchee Metropolitan Statistical Area.
 The population was 1,965 at the 2010 census.
 The entire town center is modeled on a Bavarian village as part of a civic initiative that began in the 1960s.
 The area is a major tourist destination during the wintertime.
 The railroad construction was completed during the winter of 1893.
 Lafayette Lamb arrived in 1903 from Clinton, Iowa to build the second largest sawmill in Washington state.

 Leavenworth was officially incorporated on September 5, 1906.
 A small timber community, it became the headquarters of the Great Northern Railway in the early 1900s.
 The railroad relocated to Wenatchee in the 1920s, greatly affecting Leavenworth’s economy.